This page contains information on:

 Normal/commonest type: When the coin is held upright with the Queen facing right and the hologram at the bottom.
 To the right of the lowest edge point is normally a milled edge section (continuing on alternate straight edges around the coin).

-Scarcer (1 in 20 for 2016, as low as 1 in 830 for 2017 observed, based on a survey of 8281 coins*): When the coin is held upright with the Queen facing right and the hologram at the bottom, the edge section to the left of the lowest edge point is milled.
+Scarcer (about 1 in 20 for 2016, as low as 1 in 830 for 2017 observed, based on a survey of 8281 coins*): When the coin is held upright with the Queen facing right and the hologram at the bottom, the edge section to the left of the lowest edge point is milled.

 The image below shows the commonest edge type, with milling to the right of the lowest point.